How to Respond to a Man’s Pursuit

 How you respond when a guy asks you out affects him more than you might think.
-So do it with a godly humility that will both attract him and encourage him.

 And yet, he needs encouragement to initiate a relationship — which is why he is there talking to me.
 My job as his friend is to help him figure out what he is going to say and assure him that he is doing the right thing in stepping up to the plate.
 While he worries about the possible rejection of one woman, I can usually think of a half-dozen others who would jump for joy if he pursued any of them.
 So it’s with detached amusement that I listen, marveling that this is a lot harder for men than I ever imagined in years past.

 Being privy to the way men think has tempered my own self-righteousness and impatience in the area of romantic relationships.
 While we women exercise trust in God by waiting to be pursued, men exercise trust in God by risking rejection.
-Because of that, I always encourage my brothers in Christ to sow to godly masculinity and not passivity — to be more concerned with their own actions and motivations than the outcome of their pursuit.
+Tweet This Because of that, I always encourage my brothers in Christ to sow to godly masculinity and not passivity — to be more concerned with their own actions and motivations than the outcome of their pursuit.

 When I first wrote a book to encourage single women, I never imagined it would lead to more conversations with single men.
 (If I had known this, I would have written it a lot earlier!)
 But I don’t want to keep this valuable information to myself.
 I want other single women to benefit from these many conversations, too.